Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Heavy Fine-Tuning Hurts

+\begin{remark} \Cref{prop:ccd} indicates that the performance deterioration of full fine-tuning is attributed to the inconsistent class-conditional distributions among the tail classes.
+Previous works such as LA \citep{menon2021longtail} assume that the class-conditional distribution is consistent between the source and target domains, \ie $\zeta_{s-t}(j)=1$.
+However, our empirical findings in \Cref{fig:feature-full} reveal that full fine-tuning breaks this assumption.
+An ideal solution is to estimate the underlying class-conditional distribution; however, this is unfeasible due to the scarcity of tail-class data.
+Another approach is to prevent such distribution distortions.
+To achieve this goal, we introduce lightweight fine-tuning in \Cref{sec:method}. \end{remark}

-To mitigate the issue of performance deterioration on tail classes, recent approaches have explored two-stage training procedures \citep{ma2021simple} or the inclusion of additional training data \citep{tian2022vl}.
-However, these strategies often introduce significant training overhead or require external training data, thereby limiting their practicality.
-In response to this, we introduce \algo, a simple yet effective parameter-efficient long-tailed fine-tuning method tailored for long-tailed recognition.
+In addition to the aforementioned issue, full fine-tuning also tends to encounter severe overfitting on long-tail datasets, particularly on the tail classes.
+We quantitatively assess the overfitting issue of full fine-tuning, and present the results in \Cref{sec:overfitting} due to the space constraint.
+To mitigate the issue of performance deterioration on tail classes, recent approaches have explored two-stage training procedures \citep{ma2021simple} or the inclusion of additional training data \citep{tian2022vl,long2022retrieval}.
+However, these strategies often introduce significant training overhead or require external data, thereby limiting their practicality.
+In response to this, we introduce LIFT, an efficient and accurate lightweight fine-tuning framework tailored for long-tail learning.